NormalVR/Normcore-Documentation/src/realtime/synchronizing-custom-data.md

 }
 ```

 When a `RealtimeComponent` is first created, it starts with no model.
-Normcore populates it once we have successfully connected to the server (or instantly if we're already connected), and calls `OnRealtimeModelReplaced()` to provide us with a copy of it.
-If this `RealtimeComponent` was previously mapped to a different model (e.g. when switching rooms), it will provide a reference to the previous model in order to allow your component to unregister from events.
+Normcore populates it once we have successfully connected to the server (or instantly, if we're already connected) and calls `OnRealtimeModelReplaced()` to provide us with a copy of it.
+If this `RealtimeComponent` was previously mapped to a different model (e.g., when switching rooms), it will provide a reference to the previous model in order to allow your component to unregister from events.

 In this example, when a model is passed to us, I start by checking if it's a fresh model.
-This tells us whether this is a model for an object that already exists, or whether it was created fresh.
+This tells us whether this is a model for an object that already exists or one that was created fresh.
 If it's fresh, I populate it with the color of the `MeshRenderer`.

 Next up I call `UpdateMeshRendererColor()` to synchronize the color stored on the model to the `MeshRenderer`.
 If another client created this model, it will be populated with the values they set.

-Finally, I register for the `colorDidChange` event that calls my `ColorDidChange` method whenever the model's `color` property changes so if the color changes later, we’ll be notified so we can update our mesh renderer.
+Finally, I register for the `colorDidChange` event that calls my `ColorDidChange` method whenever the model's `color` property changes.
+That way, if the color changes later, we’ll be notified so we can update our mesh renderer.

 We have one final method to implement.
 Our `ColorSync` component will now properly keep the color of the game object in sync with the model, but we haven’t exposed a method to update the model itself.
 Let’s add a simple method that does that to our class: